psilons/pypigeonhole-build/README.md

 - url: this is for github+https.

-If Conda is used, need to set the CONDA.env field, which is mapped to the first line in the environment.yaml.
-CONDA.channels can be alternated too (default to None).
+If Conda is used, need to set the CONDA.env field, which is mapped to the first line in the environment.yml.
+This is reusable unless you want to customize.

+CONDA.channels can be alternated too (default to default, which can be omitted).

+In app_setup.py, the only thing we need to change is the version value.
+Others can stay the same or customize it, e.g., change version bump behavior to bounded by 10.

 Pip can be customized in setup.py, if needed.
-This file can be reused except the import and name in most cases.
+This file can be reused except the import in most cases.

+In summary, the information we need to code are minimal:
+- dependencies in dep_setup.py
+- version number in app_setup.py
+- imports in setup.py to hook the above 2 files.

 Now we could follow the previous SDLC steps.